fallenhitokiri/leeroyci/docs/configuration.md

 - `GitHubKey` your personal access token
 - `SlackChannel` to which channel should build statuses be posted
 - `SlackEndpoint` the endpoint you configured in Slack
+- `HipChatKey` your HipChat API key (APIv1)
+- `HipChatChannel` HipChat channel to send the notifications to
 - `Repositories` list of all repositories Leeroy will run builds for

 #### Repositories